DeepLcom/google-sheets-example/README.md

 per month for free, our Pro API accounts include a monthly base price + pay-as-you-go usage pricing.
 [You can see pricing details here][pro-account].

+__Important note:__ there's a known issue with the add-on where re-opening an existing Sheet that contains DeepL API add-on formulas will "re-translate" all cells, and these re-translations will count against your API character consumption.

+We've attempted a couple of workarounds here (trying to "detect" when cells have already been translated, adding a flag a user can set in the script to disable formulas altogether), but we haven't yet figured out an ideal solution.
+Ideas are welcome!

+We also know that in Google Sheets, because a formula can be copied and pasted with just a few keystrokes, it can be easy to translate a lot of characters eally quickly—and maybe translate more than you intended.

-In the Setup Guide and Tutorial below, we include a couple of best practices on setting up Cost Control in your DeepL account and ensuring you that you don't accidentally "re-translate" content (and use API characters that you'd be billed for) every time you open up a Google Sheet that uses the add-on.
+In the Setup Guide and Tutorial below, we include guidelines on:

+* (Setting up Cost Control in your DeepL account (applies to Pro API accounts only))[#cost-control-section]
+* (Copy and pasting values so that you don't accidentally "re-translate" content (and consume API characters that will be counted against your usage) every time you open up a Google Sheet that uses the add-on)[#paste-special-section]

+__Please review these guidelines if you plan to use the add-on!__ We don't want anyone unintentionally translating more than they'd planned.

 ## Setup Guide